ppy/osu-wiki/news/2026/2026-04-19-new-featured-artist-jeko.md

 ### jeko - Geheimnis

-While **jeko** is a circle clicker, their music's introduction to the wider osu! audience was [this 4K osu!mania beatmap](https://osu.ppy.sh/beatmapsets/2463674) hosted by [FAMoss](https://osu.ppy.sh/users/7707789)!
+While **jeko** is a circle clicker, their music's introduction to the wider osu! audience was [this 4K osu!mania beatmap](https://osu.ppy.sh/beatmapsets/2463674) hosted by ::FAMoss::{ user-id=7707789 }!

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>